Pavgro/TelegramBot/README.md

-### Telegram bot wich helps newbies to find a ourse based on their field of interest.
+### Telegram bot which helps newbies to find a course based on their field of interest.